evkx/evkx.github.io/content/models/mini/cooper/Cooper_SE/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 200 liters.
-With the rear seat down, it is 800 liters.
+The trunk offers a cargo capacity of 200 liters (7.1 CU FT).
+With the rear seat folded down, this expands to 800 liters (28.3 CU FT).

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.